front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 ## Implement API methods

 ### Directory
-First think to know , your directory is alway like that :
+First, your file structure should look like this:
 `[MODULE]/[MODEL]/Rest/[Guest / Customer / Admin]/V1.php`

 For the example with the social network, the directory is :